amoralesc/email-indexer/README.md

 #### Running the profiling tool

 The profiling tool requires `go` to be installed.
-Refer to the [Go installation instructions](https://go.dev/doc/install) for more information.

-For example, if the `INDEXER_ENABLE_PROFILING` is set to `true` and its exposed port is set to `6060`, the CPU can be profiled for 60 seconds with:
+For example, if the `INDEXER_ENABLE_PROFILING` is set to `true` and its exposed port is set to `6060`, the CPU usage can be profiled for 60 seconds with:

 ```sh
 go tool pprof http://localhost:6060/debug/pprof/profile?seconds=60